Pound eyes $1.25 as traders bet British government to lose Brexit case

-LONDON (Reuters) - Britain's pound surged to its highest in five weeks on Monday as investors priced in a defeat for the government in its appeal against a ruling that forces it to consult parliament before formally triggering EU exit talks in March.
+LONDON, Jan 23 (Reuters) - Investors have largely priced in the British government losing its Supreme Court appeal on whether it can trigger Brexit talks without parliamentary approval, but traders - both human and computer models - will scour the ruling for clues on whether regional assemblies will get a say.

-British Prime Minister Theresa May will learn at 0930 GMT on Tuesday whether judges have upheld a High Court decision in November that her government must get parliamentary approval before triggering Article 50 of the Lisbon Treaty, the formal means of exiting the bloc.
+British Prime Minister Theresa May will learn at 0930 GMT on Tuesday whether the court has upheld a High Court decision in November that her government must get approval from fellow lawmakers before triggering of Article 50 of the Lisbon Treaty, the formal means of exiting the bloc.

-Expectations of a government loss - spreadbetter Betfair shows a 90 percent probability that the Supreme Court will endorse the earlier ruling - drove sterling to $1.2495 on Monday, its highest against the dollar since Dec.
-19. GBP=D4
+The government is widely expected to lose its appeal - online spreadbetter Betfair is showing a 90 percent probability that the Supreme Court will uphold the previous ruling.

-But traders - both human and computer - will scour the decision for clues on whether regional assemblies will get a say - one of a number of other as-yet-unknown factors that threaten the government plans, which have proven unpopular with investors.

-That could drive sterling volatility - elevated in recent months and behind the biggest one-day rise in the currency since the 1990s last week - to spike on the decision.
+But analysts said the ruling could contain many as-yet-unknowns, meaning sterling volatility - which has been elevated in recent months and drove the biggest one-day rise in the currency since the 1990s last week - is likely to spike around the time of the court ruling.

-"While the Supreme Court ruling that the parliament needs to approve Article 50 is probably in the price, should the Supreme Court (also) rule that parliament needs a say in the exit strategy details, sterling could get a further lift," said ING's global head of EMEA research, Chris Turner.

-"We are very bearish on sterling/dollar this quarter, but are wary that this week could see a correction into the $1.25-26 region."

-Key words that algorithm-driven trading models - which take up an increasingly large slice of currency markets - have been programmed to react to in a binary manner are likely to act as the initial sterling triggers.
-Human traders, who need more reaction time, will follow behind.
+Key words that algorithm-driven trading models - which take up an increasingly large slice of currency markets - have been programmed to react to in a binary manner are likely to act as the initial sterling triggers, with human traders, who need more reaction time, following behind.

-"It's not just a case of which way they rule – the exact wording of what sort of involvement parliament will have will be important (too)," said MUFG currency strategist Lee Hardman.
+"It's not just a case of which way they rule - the exact wording of what sort of involvement parliament will have will be important," said MUFG currency strategist Lee Hardman.

 "The knee-jerk reaction will probably be to see the pound strengthen, but the upside would probably be fairly modest on the back of that," he added.